dougmiller/theMetaCityArticles/016-lets-make-a-terrible-markdown-extension-pt4.md

 When `markdown` runs, the first process it runs makes the entire source available as a raw string.
 This will allow you to go through and correct any issues you find or work on the raw strings in some way.
 It is not smart in any way.

 ###Block parser
 This looks at blocks of text separated by blank lines and attempts to build a `Tree` out of them.
-If you need to you can manipulate this parsing.
+It is possible to manipulate this parsing.

 ###Treeprocessor
 After block parsing, the process has built the source into an `ElementTree`.
 This will let you walk tree and modify it as you need.

 ###Inline patterns
-The next process is to process inline strings i.e. the bold and underline and URL processing and other tags used within a string.
+The next process is to process inline strings i.e., the bold and underline and URL processing and other tags used within a string.
 It will not process HTMLesque tags.

 ###Post processor
 At this point the `Tree` is serialised to a string and returned.
 If you need to you can run a `PostProcessor` to work with the output string.

 ##Example time!

-Lets build a preprocessor as we want to make a new tag that allows building of `<video>` tags based on the `<gif>` tag mentioned previously.
+Let's build a preprocessor as we want to make a new tag that allows building of `<video>` tags based on the `<gif>` tag mentioned previously.

 From `GifVPreprocessor()` line mentioned previously, lets build the class: